AlphaSmart

 The pace of the adoption of generative AI (ChatGPT is one implementation of genAI) continues to be extraordinarily rapid.
 If anything, genAI’s adoption and fears of the consequences of its adoption are accelerating, which is as interesting to me as the technology itself and a determinant in its perceived threats.

-Our fears over genAI are nothing new.
-Most existed long before the neighbor’s cat caught its first rat.
+“Our fears over genAI are nothing new.
+Most existed long ago.”

 Last week, technology executives gathered at the Capitol to discuss regulating genAI with lawmakers.
 Mark me down as a skeptic: on the technology executive side, the participants were jockeying for advantage in exploiting the technology.
-They would have passed if they weren’t slathering to exploit genAI.
+They would have passed on the meeting if they weren’t slathering to exploit genAI.
 They argued for restraining their competitors.
 But themselves?
 Oh no.

 We fear AI will develop an unstoppable super virus that will kill off humankind.
 Moses used that threat to goad Pharoah into listening to the brickmakers local.
 But what stopped the Covid-19 pandemic?
 Vaccines, not tracking down the origin of the virus.